Using the crystract Package for Crystallographic Analysis

 This “Ghosts -> Bonds -> Average” sequence ensures the final metric is calculated only over actual chemical bonds, preventing artifacts from skewing the result.

-# Calculate the weighted average BOND distance for the entire Sr2Si network.
+# Calculate the weighted average BOND distance for the network.

 # First, identify the bonds in the structure.
 We use the `bonds_min` table